vuillaut/MAGIC_performances_2015_data_tables/README.md

-# MAGIC_performances_2015_data_tables
+# MAGIC performances 2015 data tables

-An extraction of data tables from the MAGIC performance paper of 2015
+An extraction of data tables from the MAGIC performance paper of 2015: https://arxiv.org/abs/1409.5594